 - Did the patient require more visits to meet goals and improve outcomes?

-- Was homebound status confirmed correctly at SOC and was the patient-stated goal utilized to drive the plan of care?
+- Homebound status: was it confirmed correctly at SOC?
+Did t home health team utilize the patient-stated goal to drive the plan of care?

 - Were the right disciplines added at SOC/ROC?